 Dark Energy Equation of State from STF

 This document derives the STF prediction for the dark energy equation of state w(z) from first principles.
-The derivation has three outputs:
+The derivation has three structural outputs that hold regardless of T_compact:

 This derivation also establishes STF’s relationship to the phantom problem in field theory, resolving the tension between effective phantom behavior and vacuum stability.